allisonhorst/allisonhorst/README.md

 <img align="right" src="https://github.com/allisonhorst/allisonhorst/blob/main/horst_rtist.png" width="300">

 Hi there!
-I'm a Data Scientist Advocate at [Observable](https://observablehq.com/), working to support and learn from data scientists who want to explore, analyze, and visualize data together.
-I am also an artist with a background in *plein air* landscape oil painting - though more recently, I've been building up a library of open artwork for data science and statistics education.
-I love creating open educational content and resources, developing & leading data science courses and workshop, and engaging with communities to support learners and users of data science tools.
+I'm a Developer Marketing Manager at [Observable](https://observablehq.com/), working to support and learn from data scientists who want to access, explore, analyze, and visualize data together.
+I am also an artist with a background in *plein air* landscape oil painting - though more recently, I've been building up a library of [open artwork for data science](https://allisonhorst.com/).
+I love creating open educational content and resources, developing & leading data science courses and workshop, and engaging with communities to support anyone who can benefit from better data science workflows, tools, and collaboration.

 ### What am I up to?